xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Math/Objects/planar isometry.md

 Planar isometries are a fundamental concept in geometry and have applications in many fields, including computer graphics, engineering, and physics.

-Here is a table that summarizes the key characteristics of planar isometries:

 |Feature|Description|
 |---|---|